 Automatic Restoration and Federal Law

-A Michigan resident that was convicted of a felony that creates/results in automatic gun rights restoration under MCL 750.224 is still in jeopardy under 18 U.S. Code § 922(g)(1).
-As a result, the safest practice for a person that has automatically restored gun rights under Michigan law, but still has a felony conviction, is to hunt with an “antique firearm” in Michigan.
+A Michigan resident who was convicted of a felony that creates/results in automatic gun rights restoration under MCL 750.224f is still in jeopardy under 18 U.S. Code § 922(g)(1).
+As a result, the safest practice for a person who has automatically restored gun rights under Michigan law, but still has a felony conviction, is to hunt with an “antique firearm” in Michigan.

 Michigan Gun Rights Restoration in 2021 under the Biden Administration

 Two events have shaken up restoring gun rights for convicted felons in Michigan.
 First, the passage of the new expungement law, “Clean Slate” in Michigan.
 Second, the election of Biden to President.
-The Biden administration has taken an aggressive stance towards Michigan expungement.
-The result is a criminal expungement, under Clean Slate, will not be enough for the FBI to permit a firearm purchase.
-As mentioned above, both a restoration of gun rights under state law, MCL 28.424 and a criminal record expungement, under MCL 780.621 is the best course of action to a secure a full restoration of firearm rights under federal law.
+As mentioned above, both a restoration of gun rights under state law, MCL 28.424, and a criminal record expungement by application, not automatic expungement, under MCL 780.621 is the best course of action to secure a full restoration of firearm rights under federal law.

 Gun Rights Lawyer Fees

-My contract requires a minimum advance of $2500.00 for costs and fees, and I charge $160.00 an hour against the deposit.
+My contract requires a minimum advance of $2500.00 for costs and fees, and I charge an hourly fee against the deposit.
 If and when the $2500.00 is consumed, the client is billed directly.
-I also charge $25 an hour for travel.
-If you would like me to review your criminal history and render an opinion on whether your criminal convictions are “specified felonies” or whether your convictions result in automatic gun rights restoration, I charge $160.00 for this service.
-Similarly, I charge $160 to review a criminal history for expungement.
+I also charge $35 an hour for travel.
+If you would like me to review your criminal history and render an opinion on whether your criminal convictions are “specified felonies” or whether your convictions result in automatic gun rights restoration, I charge $250.00 for this service.
+Similarly, I charge $250.00 to review a criminal history for expungement.

 About the Author: